reposense/RepoSense/docs/PublishingGuide.md

 ### Reducing the time taken by report generation

-1. The [travis configuration file](../.travis.yml) in our repository include tests, which is not required in your use case
+1. The [travis configuration file](../.travis.yml) in our repository include tests, which is not required in your usage
 1. [Use this link](../../../edit/master/.travis.yml) to edit the file
 1. You can remove the following line 3 to line 12 in the file
 ```